pranitaT/spo-demo/README.md

 This demo is meant to show the basic functionality of the operator for deploying Seccomp profiles and SELinux policies.

-# Demo setup
+# Demo prerequisites and setup

-* Install the SPO from the repo
+* Podman available

+* SPO installed.
+After OpenShift 4.12+, the operator should be available from the included OperatorHub, before 4.12 GA, please follow [upstream instructions](https://github.com/kubernetes-sigs/security-profiles-operator/blob/main/installation-usage.md#openshift)

 * Run the `make setup` target.
 This will set up an appropriate namespace and the needed base profile.